StrangeJay/devops-beginner-bootcamp/project5/project5.md

 ### Allow Required Ports In The Security Group

-The Consul service requires specific ports to function correctly.
-Please open the following ports in your security group.
+To ensure the proper functioning of the Consul service, please open the following ports in your security group and apply the same security group to all instances.

 ### Consul Servers